gbv/pica-data-js/README.md

 ### Parsing

-* function `parsePica` to parse PICA Plain syntax into a PICA record
-* function `parsePicaLine` to parse a line of PICA Plain syntax into a PICA field
-* stream parser functions `parseStream` (stream) and `parseAll` (promise) to parse PICA Plain syntax from a stream
+PICA in serialization formats [PICA Plain](https://format.gbv.de/pica/plain), [PICA Normalized](https://format.gbv.de/pica/normalized) and [Annotated PICA](https://format.gbv.de/pica/plain) from readable streams is supported by parser functions `parseStream` (returns a stream of records) and `parseAll` (returns a promise resolving in an array of records).

 ~~~js
 import { parseStream, parseAll } from "pica-data"